This is not school.

 For students, Supper Club builds the confidence and professional fluency that no classroom can teach.
 For professionals, it's a chance to expand what they think leadership looks like — and who gets to lead.
 The relationship you start at Supper Club becomes the internship, the reference, the open door at 26.

-Black literature as operational technology.
+Literature as operational technology.

 Every Fellow cohort reads a novel together — not as cultural enrichment, but as infrastructure.
 Literature from historically marginalized communities already contains the diagnosis of systemic problems and the logic of innovative solutions.
 Fellows read to find both.